 - Databases: if a resource is an organized collection of structured information, or data, typically stored electronically in a computer system, it is a database.

-- Funds / Grants: If a resource aims at providing information on funding and grand opportunity, it is filtered as funds / grants.
+- Funds / Grants: If a resource aims at providing information on funding and grand opportunity, it is filtered as funds/grants.

-- Journals / Library: If a resource aims at providing information about a publication it is tagged as: journal / library and publications.
+- Journals / Library: If a resource aims at providing information about a publication it is tagged as: journal/library and publications.

-- Organizations: This resource type is an organization in the domain of science diplomacy that focus on addressing societal challenges.
+- Organizations: This resource type is an organization in the domain of science diplomacy that focuses on addressing societal challenges.
 Organizations are multi-stakeholders, often involve research network, private sectors, policymakers as well as civil society.

 - Projects: This resource is an individual or collaborative enterprise that is carefully planned to achieve a particular aim.

 In this section, resources are organized around which topic they address.
 The topic categories are derived from S4D4C case studies.
-Some resources are “cross cutting” meaning that they cover more than one issue.
+Some resources are “cross-cutting” meaning that they cover more than one issue.
 Those which do not fit in any of the categories can be found under the “others” category.